Nickname(s): The Sunshine State

 The first commercial airline flight occurred in 1914 between Tampa and St Petersburg.

 Florida is a leading producer of oranges, grapefruits, and limes.

 Some famous people born in Florida include Burt Reynolds (actor), Sidney Poitier (actor), Deacon Jones (football), Emmitt Smith (football), and many others.

 - Disney World is the most popular recreation destination in the United States.

 Steve “Lefty” Carlton was born and raised in Miami.
 He was drafted by the St Lewis Cardinals and took them to the World Series.
 He was the first pitcher to win four Cy Young Awards.
 The media hated him.
-They questioned his training techniques, called him a bigot, an anti-Semitic and everything else they could make up.
+They questioned his training techniques, called him a bigot, an anti-Semitic, and everything else they could make up.
 In 1976 he severed all ties with the media and refused to answer their questions, leading the media to allege that Steve did not speak English.
 But that didn’t stop him.
-In his career, he struck out 4136 batters and set many records, including the record for the most pick-offs.
+In his career, he struck out 4136 batters and set many records, including the most pick-offs.